It was perfectly silent in the Head Librarian’s office.

 “I know what you mean.
 Now, if I want to do this, my day just got a lot shorter.
 So I’ll see you tonight at the banquet, apparently.”

 Emilia got up from the bench, her invitation stuffed into the pocket of her skirt, and left the dorm.
 She saw Ludivine outside the main building, discussing with the militiamen who had worked on putting the fire out, while the young librarians just out of apprenticeship were still busy with the creature.
 They had carted the carcass into the laboratories through the greenhouse doors, and with these doors still wide open she could see them work on the broken body.
 It looked much smaller than it had felt in the night, when it had been hissing and shrieking and threateningly waving around its claws.

 She turned away and made her way to town, to manage all the things that needed to be managed if she wanted to go to that banquet tonight.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Margaret MelchiorWrite a Review